 Praised for her “fervent, commanding vocal prowess,” French-American mezzo-soprano STEPHANIE DOCHE (rhymes with posh) was a Handorf Company Artist with Opera Memphis for the 2018-2019 season.
-While in Memphis she sang the roles of Suzuki in Madama Butterfly, Cousin Hebe in H.M.S.
-Pinafore, and Toledo in the professional premiere of new American opera, The Falling & the Rising.
-Stephanie is also an Encouragement Award recipient for the Metropolitan Opera National Council Auditions, West Tennessee district.
+While in Memphis she sang the roles of Suzuki (Madama Butterfly), Cousin Hebe (H.M.S.
+Pinafore), and Toledo (The Falling & the Rising, professional premiere).

 In 2018, Stephanie garnered recognition for her “boldly convincing” performance as Idamante in Idomeneo with Opera NEO in San Diego.
-Other operatic highlights include Dorabella in Così fan tutte, Mére Marie in Dialogues des Carmélites, Hänsel in Hänsel und Gretel, and La Suora Zelatrice in Suor Angelica.
-Stephanie performed as Meg March in Little Women with UT Austin Butler Opera Center under the guidance and praise of the opera’s composer, Mark Adamo.
+Other previous operatic highlights include Meg March (Little Women), Dorabella (Così fan tutte), Mère Marie (Dialogues des Carmélites), Hänsel (Hänsel und Gretel), Zweite Dame (Die Zauberflöte) and La Suora Zelatrice (Suor Angelica).

 Stephanie was born in France to an American mother and Canadian father.
 When she was four years old, Stephanie and her family moved to Rochester, New York, where she was raised.

 “Mezzo-soprano Stephanie Doche is explosively eloquent as Toledo, the tough-as-nails ‘grown-ass woman’ who reveals her past to the Army psychiatrist.”

 "Doche sang ‘Non piu mesta’ with triumphant grandeur, unleashing cascades of thrilling fioritura…"